 “As I walked down Capitol Street with friends, we saw other groups of people going in the same direction.
 As we got closer to the King Ed, the trickle became a stream, and past the Mayflower [cafe, still open today] the stream became a river of people.
 It was a wonderful feeling to be a part of a crowd on the sidewalk in downtown Jackson….One thing that struck me was the almost perfect balance between blacks and whites in the crowd, a hopeful sign for the city and for Mississippi, showing civic and business cooperation to bring this incredibly complex and difficult project to completion.
 This was not a “white” project or a “black” project.
 It was an Us project.”

-Room rates were reasonable, WiFi was free, my room was super-comfy and more businesses and restaurants are springing up nearby, including the new Farish Street Entertainment District.
+Room rates were reasonable, WiFi was free, my room was super-comfy and more businesses and restaurants are springing up nearby, including in the nearby Farish Street historic district.